 Bring back the great look and functionality of a healthy mouth.

 Dental crowns can be used for a variety of reasons, including both restorative and cosmetic.
 They can help restore the function, strength, and appearance of teeth, resulting in a healthier and more beautiful smile.
-Dr. Hanschu offers her patients in Carmichael and the greater Sacramento area several dental crown options.
+Dr. Shore offers her patients in Carmichael, and the greater Sacramento area, several dental crown options.
 These include all ceramic E-Max, zirconia, porcelain fused to metal and gold crowns.
 The type of crown you receive will be determined based on your individual needs and preferences.
-Dr. Hanschu will be happy to discuss her recommendations for your dental crown and any possible options.
+Dr. Shore will be happy to discuss her recommendations for your dental crown and any possible options.

 Advanced dentistry in a state-of-the-art surgical center.